dochkoff/dochkoff/README.md

 - 👋 Hi, I’m Pavel Dochkov
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# at SoftUni
-- 💞️ I’m looking to collaborate on full time or remote job
+- 🧐 I’m looking to collaborate on full time or remote job
 - 📫 You can reach me at hounds.07cinder@icloud.com

 <h4 align="center"><i>Some Stats</i></h4>